 Different than school where the field, court, or classroom is one size fits all; we can build our fields, courts, and "classroom" to fit the age, size, strength, and ability level of our campers.
 This way a field is never too big or too small for a camper.
 Right when they are ready to outgrow a field they move up to a new size.
 Our camp classrooms are designed with a specific use - they are not converted or adapted to be used for something different so we have put thought into how the tables are designed so every seat is a good seat and the teacher (specialist) can easily be accessible to everyone.
 So much thought is put into the design the educator in you will appreciate the attention to detail since it will benefit your campers.
 Every program area has been built to take advantage of the outdoors.
 So campers and staff are not inside like they are during school.
 There is plenty of cover from the sun, but the fresh-air says we are outside and not in-school.

 Our campers are too young to hate any activity.
 Who did that to them?
-So it is our job to re-present the activity in a way so our campers can experience some success and want to keep coming back.
+So it is our job to re-present the activity in a way so they can experience some success and want to keep coming back.
 We want to create momentum with every visit.
 As momentum builds, so does confidence.
 When the confidence comes then break through moments occur.

 About Our Staff: